CellMigrationLab/Fiji_macros/README.md

 **[`bitDepth_checker.ijm`](bitDepth_checker.ijm)**: Prints the bit-depth of each image in a folder.

 #### Random Point Generation within ROI
 **[`Random_point_generation_ROI.ijm`](Random_point_generation_ROI.ijm)**: An ImageJ macro that randomly generates points inside a binary mask.
 The script generates a specified number of random points, overlays them onto the image, and counts how many of them fall inside the region of interest (ROI) where the pixel value is 255.
-The points outside the ROI are marked differently.
-The macro outputs the results to the log window and performs additional analysis like particle analysis and ROI mapping.